A Guide to Whale Watching in Kaikoura

 Whale Watching in Kaikoura

-This post may contain affiliate links to things like hotels or tours.
+This post may contain affiliate links to products such as hotels and tours.
+It is also a participant in the Amazon Associates programme.
 This means I may earn a small commission without any cost to you.
 If it's not something I personally use myself, I won't recommend it to you.

-Kaikoura is one of the best places in New Zealand to spot whales and it’s the reason many visitors head there.
-If you’ve read any of my posts on Iceland, you’ll know I’m a HUGE lover of whale watching so I couldn’t miss the opportunity to see whales in New Zealand.
-In this post, you’ll find everything you need to know about whale watching in Kaikoura.
+Kaikoura is one of the best places in New Zealand to see whales, and it’s the reason many visitors head there.
+If you’ve read any of my posts on Iceland or Norway, you’ll know I’m hugely passionate about these magnificent mammals, so I couldn’t miss the opportunity to see whales in New Zealand.

-Kaikoura is one of the few places in the entire world where you can see the resident sperm whales all year round.
-The underwater landscape here is unique in that there is a deep trench system close to land that stretches out into the Pacific Ocean.
-The trench reaches depths of 1200 meters in places and creates a rich feeding ground for many whales, including sperm whales.
-The trench begins less than a mile from shore meaning you don’t need to travel far to find the whales.
+The underwater landscape in Kaikoura is very unique, which is what attracts all of this unique marine life.
+Put simply, there’s a deep trench system right off the coast that stretches out into the Pacific Ocean.
+The trench reaches depths of 1200 metres in places and creates a rich feeding ground for many different species of whales and other marine life.
+The trench begins less than a mile from shore, meaning you don’t need to travel far to find the whales.

 Whale Watching Flight

-What whales can I see in Kaikoura?
+What whales can you see in Kaikoura?

-Kaikoura is a hot spot for marine life which makes it great for whale watching.
-The most sighted species of whale in Kaikoura is the sperm whale and this is what you’re most likely to see on any whale watching trip.
-The sperm whales in the area are all male and tend to live there all year round.
-This is the species of whale that the operators tend to focus on finding.
-They know the spots to find them and they can also track them using an underwater hydrophone.
+Kaikoura is a hot spot for marine life, making it great for whale watching.
+The most sighted species of whale in Kaikoura is the sperm whale, and this is what you’re most likely to see on any whale-watching trip.

 Whale Watching in Kaikoura